 Who is someone whose career inspires you?

-What’s your favorite thing to eat?
+What’s your favourite thing to eat?
 To drink?

-What’s your favorite way to move your body?
+What’s your favourite way to move your body?

 What about your physical health are you grateful for?

 What do you appreciate about your mental health?